krishaamer/green-filter-research/research/literature/college.md

 ***Zero Waste Lifestyle*** is the opposite of overconsumption.
 Zero waste suggests people buy in bulk to save.
 Buying in bulk for more savings and to reduce packaging.
 Through group purchases and community investing while also reducing consumption.

 ***Minimalism*** is a movement of people living a simple life.
 This is always going to be a small percentage of people.
 Costa (2018): Finnish socialists: minimalism.
 Tokyo Tokyo Simple Eco Life (2021).

-#### *Design Implications* {#design-implications-2}

--   People exist in relation to other people.

--   Psychology of ‘fundraising clubs’ vs individual investing

--   Anon. (n.d.)
-Ukraine DAO to support Ukraine through web3.

--   These social movements are small and require too much effort to be feasible for the app?
-Most college students are not zero waste or minimalist.

--   Group Purchases.

--   Find Your Composting Community.

--   Provides a community for pooling money with like-minded investors.

 ### Empowerment {#empowerment}